-Flexible mortgages can be secured for both buy to let and residential properties.
-The property does need to be habitable and anything that needs extensive works won’t qualify for a mortgage.
+Flexible mortgages can be used for both buy to let and residential properties.
+The property does need to be habitable and anything that needs extensive work won’t qualify for a mortgage.
 A bridging loan or refurbishment mortgage will therefore be more suitable if that is the case.

 Mortgages for buying, developing and selling

 If you’re looking to develop a property on a plot of land, then you’ll usually have two options to choose from.
 These are self-build mortgages and development finance.

-If your aim is to build a property and then live in it yourself, then a self-build mortgage may be ideal.
+If your aim is to build a property and then live in it yourself, then a self-build mortgage will be ideal.

 Self-build mortgages usually start from 70% of the total cost.
 For instance, if the land has cost you £40k and the total build cost is £160k, the total cost would be £200k.
 Based on a 70% LTV, you could get a self-build mortgage of £140k.
 The remaining £60k/30% would need to come from your own deposit and savings.

 Using the above example, lenders won’t release the entire £140k immediately.
 Instead, the funds would be drip-fed through 4-5 stages (depending on the scope of the build).
 Income would then fund the build until the project is complete.

-Development finance is to be used where you’re building property to then sell on and not live there yourself.
+Development finance is to be used for building property to then sell on and not live there yourself.
 This type of finance is very popular with developers who need additional finance to fund their projects.

 Buy to sell mortgage specialists

 Buying and selling property isn’t simple at the best of times.
 The financial market is packed to the brim with options.
 Our advisors can help you choose the right type of finance based on your goals.